My Dogs Balls Are Natural

 - It’s Natural. (gag) My dog’s balls or having a menstrual cycle is natural.

 Your logical fallacy is an appeal to nature.
 Just because something is natural does not mean that it is good, justifiable, inevitable or ideal.
 Please do not fall for the naturalist fallacy.
 Do you know what else dogs do in nature?
-Here are just a few unsavory things that dogs do in nature that intelligent, responsible, caring pet parents do not allow: Coprophagia (eating one’s own poop), eating the placenta after giving birth (yumm), having sex with siblings, relatives and parents (incest), eating foods and plants that will kill a dog or cat, and rape are all natural dog behaviors, however these are things we do not condone or allow.
+Here are just a few unsavory things that dogs do in nature that intelligent, responsible, caring pet parents do not allow: Coprophagia (eating poop), eating the placenta after giving birth (yumm), having sex with siblings, relatives and parents (incest), eating foods and plants that will kill a dog or cat, cannibalism, and rape are all natural dog behaviors, however these are things we do not condone or allow.
 In fact, many dog breeds would not even be able to procreate without the advent of science and human intervention.
-These dogs are about as natural as Splenda and your argument is faulty.
+These dogs are about as natural as Splenda and this argument is faulty.

 - Appeal to Emotion.
 How could you possibly let your dog live without his testicles or ovaries!
 That is so cruel to steel your dog’s ability to reproduce!
 Think about doing that to your husband, wife, kids and the mental torment they would be in so I would not dare do that to my dog or cat!

 False.
 Does this sound rational to you?
 Any attempt to manipulate an emotional response with anthropomorphism sprinkled on top in place of a valid or compelling argument is an appeal to emotion not an argument worth defending or having.